AppFriend/DrGolly/replit.md

 ## Overview

-This is a mobile-first learning management system (LMS) designed for parenting and sleep expertise, built with React and Express.js.
-It provides comprehensive course management, user progress tracking, tiered subscriptions, partner discounts, and family sharing.
-The project aims to deliver authentic content and a streamlined user experience, recently migrating to a custom domain with zero downtime.
+This is a mobile-first learning management system (LMS) built with React and Express.js, focused on parenting and sleep expertise.
+It offers course management, user progress tracking, subscription tiers, partner discounts, and family sharing.
+The project aims to provide comprehensive, authentic content for parents, with a strong focus on a streamlined user experience and efficient content delivery.

-## Recent Changes (August 7, 2025)
-- **Complete User Migration System**: Successfully deployed comprehensive user migration for all 60 CSV users
-- **Temporary Password System**: All users assigned DRG-075-616! with forced password reset on first login
-- **Auth Integration**: Forced password reset modal integrated into React app with secure auth routes
-- **Database Migration**: Created new users for non-existing emails and updated existing users with migration flags
+**Recent Achievements**:
+- Successfully migrated to custom domain on August 5th, 2025, with zero downtime and all security protections maintained.
+- **STABLE MILESTONE**: Course Change Log system fully completed on August 7th, 2025:
+  - Fixed database query structure to match actual table columns
+  - Enhanced content preview with actual lesson content display instead of raw JSON
+  - Added structured preview showing video URLs and formatted text content
+  - Comprehensive audit trail capturing all course content modifications
+  - Production-ready with complete manual testing verification
+- **STABLE MILESTONE**: Full Affiliate Management System MVP completed on August 7th, 2025:
-- **Security Implementation**: Complete auth utilities, password validation, and session handling
+  - Complete database infrastructure with affiliate and affiliate_sales tables
+  - Public affiliate application system with automated code generation and photo uploads
+  - Comprehensive admin management interface for approval, tracking, and analytics
+  - Slack notifications for new affiliate applications
+  - Sales tracking and commission management system with proper URL generation
+  - Fixed field mapping issues and runtime errors for stable production use
+  - Admin panel tab reordered to appear after Users tab
+  - All data display issues resolved (names, Instagram handles, URLs working properly)
+  - Production-ready MVP with 2 test affiliates and full functionality verified

 ## User Preferences